informatics-isi-edu/ermrest/user-doc/install-centos7.md

 # ERMrest Installation (CentOS 7)

 This guide provides instructions for installing ERMrest on the CentOS 7.x Linux distribution.
+The steps are very similar for a contemporary Fedora release, just skipping the EPEL repository and using the appropriate Fedora-specific RPMs for PostgreSQL.

 ## Prerequisites

 ERMrest depends on the following prerequisites:
 - CentOS 7.x
 - EPEL 7 repository
-- PostgreSQL 9.4 or above (note: we recommend latest stable version)
+- PostgreSQL 9.5 or above (9.6 recommended)
 - WebAuthn

 This guide assumes only that you have installed the CentOS 7.x Linux